 (ii) Mild mosaic

 In these plots a healthy plot of each variety is mixed with 4 tubers of the same variety known to have virus infection giving mild symptoms.
 Several varieties should be chosen with some showing obvious mild mosaic (e.g. a strong mottle with no distortion or stunting) and some where the symptoms are more subtle (e.g. paleness in the foliage with no obvious mottle).
-The number of plots used will depend on the available resourceshowever four plots would give a reasonable demonstration.
-The severe and mild demonstrations could be combined to avoid having to rogue plants with the wrong severity of symptom
+The number of plots used will depend on the available resources; however four plots would give a reasonable demonstration.
+The severe and mild demonstrations could be combined to avoid having to rogue plants with the wrong severity of symptom.

 (iii) Severe mosaic

 In these plots a healthy plot of each variety is mixed with 4 tubers of the same variety known to have virus infection giving severe symptoms.
 Several varieties should be chosen with some showing obvious severe mosaic (e.g. a strong mottle with distortion and/or stunting).
-The number of plots used will depend on the available resources however four plots would give a reasonable demonstration.
+The number of plots used will depend on the available resources; however four plots would give a reasonable demonstration.
 The severe and mild demonstrations could be combined to avoid having to rogue plants with the wrong severity of symptom.

 (iv) Leafroll

 In these plots a healthy plot of each variety is mixed with 4 tubers of the same variety known to have leafroll infection.
 Several varieties should be chosen.
-The number of plots used will depend on the available resources however four plots would give a reasonable demonstration.
+The number of plots used will depend on the available resources; however four plots would give a reasonable demonstration.

 (v) Variations (plants not true-to-type)